 Education:

-Example: Educational publishers like Pearson and McGraw-Hill use readability formulas to develop textbooks for a 3rd-grade reading level.
+Example: Educational publishers like Pearson and McGraw-Hill use readability formulas to develop textbooks for lower-grade levels.

 Aerospace: